Altius/Index/README.md

 `numchunks` is the number of genomic chunks that was used to process the R code in parallel.

+## Prerequisites:

+This code depends on the availability of individual "chunk" files, each containing hotspot2 peak calls for a subset of the genome, across all samples of interest.
+Starting from hotspot2, the following steps need to be taken to obtain these:

+TODO Eric Rynes

 ## Files of interest:

 | File | Purpose |